Hes-Siemelink/yay/README.md

 ## Setting a default endpoint

 Usually if you make multiple requests you will use the same endpoint, so we should it define it only once.
-Do this with the **Http endpoint** task.
+Do this with the **Http endpoint** command.

 **File: list-options2.yay**
 ```